AtomicConductor/AtomicConductor.github.io/docs/meta.md

   * Scan the doc.
 Can you make a mental index?
   * Check out [David Ogilvy's writing tips](https://www.ragan.com/8-timeless-writing-tips-from-david-ogilvy/)
   *  <s>Avoid using the present participle.</s> Don't use the present participle.
+  * Don't put a period after headings.
+  * Use a grammar checker.

 Try to be consistent with Conductor concepts.
 For example, which of the following?